jo/session25519/README.md

 ## Version `v1` versus `v2`

-There are two versions of this function that you can call, `v1` and `v2`. `v1` is the original version (before there was a version).
+There are two versions of this function that you can call, `v1` and `v2`.

+`v1` is the original version (before there was a version).
 If you are upgrading from version `1.x.x` of this package you will want to specify the `v1` arg.
 If you do not, the keys generated will not be the same deterministic keypair you would expect for a given user ID and password.
 If you specify `v1`, which is backwards compatible, everything should behave identically to before.

-The new `v2` version enhances the security of the system, and provides an additional key pair.
-The hash of the password is now a 64 Byte (vs. 32B in v1) `BLAKE2b` hash (vs. `BLAKE2s` in `v1`).
-This hash is alse keyed, like an HMAC, with the BLAKE2b hash of the email and version args passed as a key to the password hashing function.

-The `scrypt` key derivation function in `v2` will now also return 64 Bytes of derived key material (vs. 32B in `v1`).
+The `scrypt` key derivation function in `v2` will now return 64 Bytes of derived key material (vs. 32B in `v1`).
 The first 32B are used to seed the `nacl.box.keyPair.fromSecretKey()` function, and the second 32B are used to seed the `nacl.sign.keyPair.fromSeed()` function.
 So now you get two full sets of keys returned.
 One for encryption, and one for digital signatures.
 These keys are all returned as `Uint8Array` objects and can be used directly by TweetNaCL.js.
-For convenience, a Base64 encoded version of each key is also returned in the Object Literal.
+For convenience, a Base64 encoded version of each key is also returned in the Object literal.

 ## Usage